ejoerns/rauc/docs/integration.rst

 first need to have a shared partition which is mounted before starting the RAUC service.
 Each artifact repository needs its own directory on this shared partition.
+The directory must be created outside of RAUC.

 For each repository, you need to add an :ref:`[artifacts.\<repo-name\>] section
 <sec_ref_artifacts>` to your ``system.conf``.